How to make good decisions from bad data

 Technical debt is the process of avoiding work today by promising to do work tomorrow.
 A team might identify that there’s a small time window for a particular change to be implemented and the only way they can hit that window is to take shortcuts in the development process.
 They might soberly calculate that the benefits of getting something done now are worth the costs of fixing it later.
-This kind of technical debt is similar to taking out a mortgage or small business loan.

 Testing machine learning models with testthat

 May 1, 2018

 Automated testing is a huge part of software development.
 Once a project reaches a certain level of complexity, the only way that it can be maintained is if it has a set of tests that identify the main functionality and allow you to verify that functionality is intact.
 Without tests, it’s difficult or impossible to identify where errors are occurring, and to fix those errors without causing further problems.